Mpox

 What is mpox and how does it spread?

 Mpox is a virus that can spread from animal to human and between humans.
 It’s a virus that does not spread easily between people.
 Foremost, the virus is transmitted through close physical contact.
 The virus is believed to spread through large drops from the airways, through bodily fluids and fluid from blisters.
-According to the Public Health Agency of Sweden, all ways of transmission haven’t been investigated.

 How common is it?